RackunSec/libpcap-80211-c/README.md

 #Libpcap, 802.11, and C
 This is a simple example of code from the upcoming Penetration Testing 802.11 course for WeakNet Academy.
 This is a simple example of an 802.11 protocol analyzer.
 This code simply sniffs on a RFMON-enabled device for a beacon when compiled, linked and loaded.
 Libpcap is an incredible tool for RF entusiasts and programmers alike.
-My goal for the lesson is to show how simple the code can be for such a tool.
+My goal for the lesson is to show how simple the code can be for such a tool. <br /><br />
+The code is broken up into three parts, ```main()``` the entry point of the application, ```pcapHandler()``` the handler that gets called for every packet found, and ```usage()``` which simply just tells the user how to use the application.
 #Example Output
 Below is a simple output taken from my VMWare station.<br />
 ```